Unity-Technologies/com.unity.perception/Tutorial/Phase1.md

 It is now time to spawn and randomize our foregournd objects.
 We are getting close to generating our first set of synthetic data!

-* **Action**: Add `ForegroundObjectPlacementRandomizer` to your list of `Randomizer`s.
+* **Action**: Add `ForegroundObjectPlacementRandomizer` to your list of Randomizers.
 Click _**Add Folder**_ and select `Assets/Samples/Perception/0.5.0-preview.1/Tutorial Files/Foreground Objects/Phase 1/Prefabs`.
-* **Action**: Set these values for the above `Randomizer`: `Depth = 3, Separation Distance = 1.5, Placement Area = (5,5)`.
+* **Action**: Set these values for the above Randomizer: `Depth = 3, Separation Distance = 1.5, Placement Area = (5,5)`.

-This `Randomizer` uses the same algorithm as the one we used for backgrounds; however, it is defined in a separate C# class because you can only have **one of each type of `Randomizer` added to your `Scenario`**.
+This Randomizer uses the same algorithm as the one we used for backgrounds; however, it is defined in a separate C# class because you can only have **one of each type of Randomizer added to your `Scenario`**.
 Therefore, this is our way of differentating between how background and foreground objects are treated.

 While the texture and color of the foreground objects will be constant during the simulation, we would like their rotation to be randomized similar to the background Prefabs.
 To achieve this:

 * **Action**: From the _**Project**_ tab select all the foreground Prefabs located in `Assets/Samples/Perception/0.5.0-preview.1/Tutorial Files/Foreground Objects/Phase 1/Prefabs`, and add a `RotationRandomizerTag` component to them.

-The last step here is to make sure the order of randomizations is correct. `Randomizer`s execute according to their order within the list of `Randomizer`s added to your `Scenario`.
+The last step here is to make sure the order of randomizations is correct.
+Randomizers execute according to their order within the list of Randomizers added to your `Scenario`.
 If you look at the list now, you will notice that `ForegroundObjectPlacementRandomizer` is coming after `RotationRandomizer`, therefore, foreground objects will NOT be included in the rotation randomizations, even though they are carrying the proper tag.
 To fix that:

 * **Action**: Drag  `ForegroundObjectPlacementRandomizer` and drop it above `RotationRandomizer`.